ciscolivelabs/wxcclabguides/Cisco_Live_US/LTRCCT-2013-simplified/LTRCCT-2013/Lab5_SMS.md

 <br/>
 <br/>

->**Note**: SMS Numbers cannot be procured directly from the WxCC integrated IMI Connect tenant.
+>**Note**: SMS Numbers cannot be procured directly from the Webex CC integrated IMI Connect tenant.
 For production use, please note that customers will have to work with Partners to go through a procurement process to enable SMS and get numbers assigned to the tenant.

 ## Step 2.
 SMS Asset registration to Webex Engage